netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Addressing {#endpoint-identity}

-SCION uses composite addresses (AS + IP + port), where the IP address can be from a private IP range.
-This breaks the assumption that IP addresses are globally unique.
+SCION uses composite addresses (ISD/AS + IP + port), where the IP address can be from a private IP range.
+This breaks the assumption that IP addresses are unique in the scope of the network.

 ### Key Implications